Clofen (Baclofen)

 Important Warnings

-There are several important warnings and precautions to be aware of before taking Clofen.
+There are several important warnings to consider before taking Clofen.

 Who Should Not Take Clofen